jonsequitur/PocketContainer/README.md

 The `Resolve` methods will try to recursively satisfy all arguments to the longest constructor on a type.
 Concrete types don't require explicit registration.
 This is the default strategy for PocketContainer, but others can be added.
 This extensibility mechanism allows you to specify how to handle unregistered types the first time someone tries to resolve them.

-Here's an example that resolves a concrete type if only one is found:
+Here's an example that resolves a concrete type when only one is found for a given interface or abstract class:

 ```csharp
     container.AddStrategy(type =>